susannekoehler/BTC-LCA/README.md

 # BTC-LCA
 # Description

-Köhler S and Pizzol M, Life Cycle Assessment of Bitcoin Mining, (under review), doi to be added.
+<i>Köhler S and Pizzol M, Life Cycle Assessment of Bitcoin Mining</i>, doi to be added.

 The supplementary materials to the article include the raw data: